Image source: Google

 - This is similar to Display/Youtube, though what’s interesting is you can pick specific subsections of multiple audiences similar to the audience targeting we get from combined audiences.
 In tandem with prior data this is a useful feature.

 - Our ad hack here is to look at the top performing audiences in Google Ads campaigns for similar product/service campaigns while cross analyzing audience performance in Google Analytics.
-By layering audiences with above average conversion rates, we have seen better results.
+By layering audiences with above average conversion rates in performance max campaigns, we have seen better results.

 - You can have up to 100 asset groups in a campaign.